 A user story that doesn’t give enough details is practically useless.
 For example: “As a content creator, I need a good keyword research tool to get more keywords.”

-While it has the intended user and the product, it doesn’t really explain why they need it and how they can benefit from using it.
-Always follow the user story map template and avoid having vague words like “good,” “effective,” or “powerful.”
+While it has the intended user and the product, it doesn’t really explain why they need it and how they can benefit from it.
+Always follow the user story mapping template and avoid having vague words like “good,” “effective,” or “powerful.”

 3. Failing to Engage the Team in User Story Writing Process